kelseymok/data-derp/data-ingestion/README.md

 # Data Ingestion
 This repository creates an AWS Glue job using the logic in the `/src` directory

+### Goal of Exercise
+It is good practice to ingest data as-is (close to) as it can be expensive to ingest all of the data for every downstream transformation.
+It is also easier to debug.

+Ingest input csv files and output them as parquet to specified locations:
+- Make sure that Spark properly uses the csv header and separator
+- Make sure that column names are compatible with Apache Parquet

 ## Quickstart
 * Set up your [development environment](../development-environment.md)
 * Run tests in the`data-ingestion` dir: `python -m pytest` (Fix the tests!)